-Based on reserves as of June 30, 2017, the expected interest credit for the next year is \$0.00 per \$100 of covered payroll (assuming a 3.50% investment return).
-Thus, the net average rate per \$100 of covered payroll is also \$1.43.
+Based on reserves as of June 30, 2018, the expected interest credit for the next year is \$0.01 per \$100 of covered payroll (assuming a 3.50% investment return).
+Thus, the net average rate per \$100 of covered payroll is also \$1.42.
 From 2000 through 2007, the general reserve followed a decreasing trend due to the contribution rates being lower than the increased claim rates.
 However, this trend reversed itself during 2008 through 2010 and then decreased during 2010 to 2012.
 During 2013, the General Reserve increased due to a decrease in the claim reserve and a decrease in benefit payments.
 During 2014, the General reserve decreased due to an increase in the claims reserve and the increase in benefit payments.
-During 2015 to 2017, the general reserve increased due to the contribution rates being higher than the claim rates.
-The claim reserve increased from the last year due to an increase in the number of open claims.
+During 2015 to 2018, the general reserve increased due to the contribution rates being higher than the claim rates.
+The claim reserve is slightly increased from the last year due to an increase in the reserve factor determined by the Retirement office as noted below.

 As noted above, the total contribution rate needed to pay for expected claims is \$1.43 per \$100 of covered payroll.
-In order to increase the general reserve to the target level over the current policy period of two years, we recommend a total contribution of \$1.47 per \$100 of covered payroll.
-After taking into account the employee contribution of \$1 per biweekly payroll period (which amounts to approximately \$0.03 per \$100 of covered payroll), the net recommended Department rate is \$1.44.
-This is a decrease from the current rate, which is \$1.52.
+In order to reduce the general reserve to the target level over the current policy period of one year, we recommend a total contribution of \$1.34 per \$100 of covered payroll.
+After taking into account the employee contribution of \$1 per biweekly payroll period (which amounts to approximately \$0.03 per \$100 of covered payroll), the net recommended Department rate is \$1.31.
+This is a decrease from the current rate, which is \$1.44.

-Pursuant to Section III D (2) of the Plan, the Temporary Disability claim reserve at the end of each year is determined by multiplying the number of open claims at the end of the year by a reserve factor of \$18,100 for 2017.
-This is a decrease from \$18,450 for 2015 and \$18,700 for 2016.
-The current reserve factor of \$18,100 was provided by the Retirement Office, and accepted by Segal without audit.
+Pursuant to Section III D (2) of the Plan, the Temporary Disability claim reserve at the end of each year is determined by multiplying the number of open claims at the end of the year by a reserve factor of \$18,400 for 2018.
+This is comparable to \$18,700 for 2016 and \$18,100 for 2017.
+The current reserve factor of \$18,400 was provided by the Retirement Office, and accepted by Segal without audit.